graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 6. Once the app is running in the foreground, press CTRL+C to stop it.

-## Step 5: Build and run as a native executable
+## Step 5: Build and run a native executable

-Let's use GraalVM Native Image to produce a native executable.
+Use GraalVM Native Image to produce a native executable.

 1. Build the app native executable